tarquin-the-brave/blog/content/posts/re-learning-haskell-3.md

 > Don't use `String`, use `Text` (or `ByteString` for raw data)

-which a quick Google will provide pretty solid justification for, so I'll not repeat it here.
+which a quick google will provide pretty solid justification for, so I'll not repeat it here.

 [Day 6][day6] was also the first problem where the input data remained as a